microsoft/FluidFramework/packages/framework/react/README.md

 export const fluidExport = LikesAndCommentsInstantiationFactory;
 ```

-These hooks should allow for general functionality to start users off building synced React views using Fluid DDS'.
+These hooks should allow for general functionality to start users off building synced React views using Fluid DDSes.
 However, if users would like to set up their own custom relationships and configurations, we do also offer the `FluidReactView` base class that extends `React.Component` for classical views, and the `useStateFluid` and `useReducerFluid` hooks for functional views.

 ## FluidReactView